TSKVenkat/strive-ui/docs/guides/accessibility.md

 ## Feedback and Contributions

-We're committed to continuously improving accessibility in Strive UI.
-If you encounter any accessibility issues or have suggestions for improvements, please [open an issue](https://github.com/TSKVenkat/strive-ui/issues/new?labels=accessibility) on our GitHub repository.
+We're committed to continuously improving accessibility in Pulse UI.
+If you encounter any accessibility issues or have suggestions for improvements, please [open an issue](https://github.com/TSKVenkat/pulse-ui/issues/new?labels=accessibility) on our GitHub repository.